bioinformatics-polito/EGAsubmitter/README.md

 Now launch again `$ ./encrypt-upload.sh`, specifying a different project folder.
 Like for .fastq, .bam files will be encrypted and uploaded automatically :-)
 To upload encrypted files metadata, launch `$ ./BAMsubmission.sh`.
 When it ends, you should have both .fastq and .bam uploaded.

-# Validation:
+# Finalisation:
-If the pre-submission part went right, you should go to the [EGA submitter portal](https://ega-archive.org/submitter-portal/#/) to look at your submission: everything should be signed by a yellow D (DRAFT) in the Status tab.
+If the pre-submission part went right, you should go to the [EGA submitter portal](https://submission.ega-archive.org/) to look at your submission: everything should be present: you can look at it to see that everything has been correctly submitted.
-You should be able to validate using the green check that appears when you hover your cursor on the submission in the main page.
-Click on it and wait the needed time: a window prompt will tell you whether the validation was succesful or not.
-If it was, you should see a green V (VALIDATED) beside the submission, and you can procede with the submission.
-If the validation had some errors (usually a red VE box, "Validated with Errors"), go in the submission, and click on "Submission errors console".
-This will give you the list of all the happened errors during validation (same if the final submission fails).
-Look at the errors and try to solve them, then repeat the validation/submission.
-It can happen that some errors are not possible to solve alone, and you will need to write to the [EGA helpdesk](helpdesk@ega-archive.org) explaining the issue.
+If so, click on the green "FINALISE" button (top right).
+You can again check everything, then you need to pick an expected release date and confirm everything with the "FINALISE SUBMISSION" button.
+For any problem you encounter, you can write to the [EGA helpdesk](helpdesk@ega-archive.org) explaining the issue.

 # How to get EGA assigned ID back:
-After the final submission (blue S box on your portal), EGA assigns a specific ID to each identity:
+After the final submission and final approval by EGA, EGA assigns a specific ID to each identity:
 ```
 EGAS: EGA Study Accession ID
-EGAC: EGA DAC Accession ID
-EGAP: EGA Policy Accession ID
 EGAN: EGA Sample Accession ID
 EGAR: EGA Run Accession ID
 EGAX: EGA Experiment ID
-EGAZ: EGA Analysis Accession ID
 EGAD: EGA Dataset Accession ID
 EGAB: EGA Submission ID
 EGAF: EGA File Unique Accession ID